'Staggering' clean-up of polluted river

 More recently, treating it using a combination of compost, limestone and cockle shells has been more effective.

-However, scaling up this technique would require much more land than is available in the narrow, steep-sided valley, so NRW technology companies to come up with an innovative solution.
+However, scaling up this technique would require much more land than is available in the narrow, steep-sided valley, so NRW asked technology companies to come up with an innovative solution.

+A portable treatment plant - the size of a car - is attached to a small generator.
+The system sucks in the dirty water discharged and uses a combination of electrolysis and ultrasound to clean it and correct its acidity.

 Peter Stanley, a water and land contamination specialist at NRW, said the big advantage of the system it had trialled was that only a "small spatial footprint" is needed.

-Using a combination of electrolysis and ultrasound it triggers a chemical reaction which removes the heavy metals, adjusts the liquid's acidity and allows clean water to be pumped out and into the river.

-The leftover metallic sludge can then be sold or disposed of safely.

-"When we've filtered the samples we've been getting 99.5% removal of metals, which is quite staggering," Mr Stanley said.
+"When we've filtered the samples we've been getting 99.5% removal of metals, which is quite staggering," he said.

 "I don't know how much more excited I could be in relation to the results that have been shown here - it gives us a new tool in our armour to effect treatment at metal mines, particularly those in steep, challenging environments like this."

-Swansea-based firm Power and Water has been granted a worldwide patent for the technology which it hopes to install at other abandoned mines following the success of this trial.
+Power and Water said it had been granted an international patent for the technology which it hopes to install at other abandoned mines following the success of this trial.

-"This week alone we've had interest from consultants working in Sumatra and Australia as well as enquiries about mines in England and Scotland too," said the company's chief executive Gareth Morgan.
+"This week alone we've had interest from consultants working in Sumatra and Australia as well as enquiries about mines in England and Scotland too," said Mr Morgan.

 "Not only are we looking to try and create a solution that is going to have a beneficial impact on these historical metal mines within Wales itself but the potential to export outside of the country is exciting as well."